TLDR. I’m using Obsidian tasks to control my tasks; it is painful in some aspects, but I will stick with it for now.

 org-mode

 I look at org-mode from emacs, but it seems to be hard to use on mobile even with orgzly, and the plugin for vim does not work properly.
 I like the idea of keeping it all in one file and have support for recurrent tasks, seems like a complete solution.
-But for notes, I am used to write using markdown format.
+But for notes, I am used to writing using markdown format.

 todo.txt